4 years cut from man’s sentence in worker’s death at secret bunker

 After the hearing, Dia Khafra said the prospect of Beckwitt leaving prison soon is upsetting.

 “I think he’s a dangerous person,” Khafra said.
 “I don’t think he can change.
-I wish he could, but I don’t think so.”
+I wish he could, but I don’t think he can.”

 Beckwitt spoke in court for 11 minutes, reading from notes on loose yellow sheets of paper.
 Much of his presentation addressed the difficulties of prison life and “dissenting legal analysis” he wanted to present about the recent appeals decisions to let stand his manslaughter conviction.
 On that latter point, Beckwitt spoke of a “departure from mainstream regulatory jurisprudence by the Court of Appeals” and “the substantive due process right to fair notice under the Fifth Amendment.”